-An NHS COVID Pass for travel can be based on either your vaccination status or on a positive NHS PCR test result (your recovery status).
+An NHS COVID Pass for travel can be based on either your vaccination status or on a positive NHS PCR test result in the last 180 days (6 months).

 You can no longer get an NHS COVID Pass based on a medical exemption.
 But, if you already have a medical exemption, this will show in the NHS App when you select “Check your COVID-19 vaccine record”.

 Find out how to get an NHS COVID Pass.

 If you're going abroad, check the foreign travel advice page at GOV.UK to find out the entry requirements of the country you're visiting.

 You can get a digital NHS COVID Pass for travel if you have had at least 1 dose of a COVID-19 vaccine recognised in the UK.